 Complications from the septum repair surgery may include bleeding; discoloration of the nose; facial scarring; return of the nasal blockage; perforations within the septum; changed to skin sensation; and unevenness to the appearance of the nose.
 Pain and swelling can be expected after following plastic surgery in Gainesville, FL, but it should dissipate shortly thereafter.
 For more information about the risks of plastic surgery and to determine whether you are a suitable candidate for septoplasty, contact us — we will schedule a consultation with Dr. Poser.

-Although most patients are required to wear soft splints for up to a week following the procedure, breathing should become easier almost immediately.
-Some plastic surgery nose patients may experience a bloody discharge or feel sinus pressure for a few days after the plastic surgery in Gainesville, FL, and these are normal side effects.
+Although most patients are required to wear soft splints for up to a week following the procedure, increased ability with regard to breathing should become immediately apparent after the septoplasty surgery.
+Some plastic surgery nose patients may experience sinus pressure after the procedure, but this normal side effect will cease within days after the surgery.

 Does Septoplasty Change The Appearance Of The Nose?